the-blue-alliance/the-blue-alliance/docs/Architecture/Architecture-Data-Model.md

-TBA uses the [`google-cloud-ndb`](https://googleapis.dev/python/python-ndb/latest/) library to interface with the [Google Cloud Datastore](https://cloud.google.com/datastore)
+TBA uses the ndb library from the [Appengine Standard Runtime](https://github.com/GoogleCloudPlatform/appengine-python-standard) to interface with the [Google Cloud Datastore](https://cloud.google.com/datastore)

 Datastore is highly scalable document based NoSQL database.
 On top of the datastore itself, the NDB library acts as an [ORM](https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping) and provides interfaces to manage the data's schema and manipulate the data stored.

-[This page](https://cloud.google.com/appengine/docs/standard/python/ndb) describes an overview of the legacy NDB library - the python3 one we use is meant to be a drop-in replacement.
+[This page](https://cloud.google.com/appengine/docs/standard/python/ndb) describes an overview of the NDB library.
+We continue to use the legacy library to avoid breaking changes with the py2 runtime, as well as to continue using builtin memcache.

 The core models of the site are:
  - `Team`, which represents the most up to date info about a given FRC team.
 The primary key for these is of the format `frc<team number>`